How long have you been involved with animal rescue?

 Tell us about your organization.

-What is the biggest challenge facing your rescue right now?
+What is the biggest challenge facing your organization right now?